$0 Nova Scotia Foster Care Quick-Start Checklist

 What Does Not Need to Be Perfect

 Your home does not need to be newly renovated.
-Older homes, rental properties, small homes, and rural homes all qualify — the requirements above are minimum safety standards, not quality benchmarks.
+Older homes, rental properties, small homes, and rural homes can qualify — the requirements above are minimum safety standards, not quality benchmarks.
 Social workers are looking for safety, not aesthetics.

 Minor cosmetic issues — peeling paint in an adult bedroom, older appliances, worn carpeting — do not affect approval.
 Structural issues that create physical hazards, inadequate sleeping space, or missing fire safety equipment do.